Loading lesson…

 Who should bother: PhD candidates doing literature reviews, policy researchers, biotech companies doing evidence assessments, anyone running systematic reviews.
 Who shouldn't: casual users (Consensus is simpler), humanities researchers whose papers aren't in the corpus, price-sensitive users.
 Elicit is the best tool for the narrow but valuable use case of structured academic research automation.

-What is the core idea behind "Elicit: The AI Research Assistant For Systematic Reviews"?
+What is the main idea of "Elicit: The AI Research Assistant For Systematic Reviews"?

-Which best describes the scope of "Elicit: The AI Research Assistant For Systematic Reviews"?
+Which action would help you apply "Elicit: The AI Research Assistant For Systematic Reviews" responsibly?